onflow/flow-go/flips/message-forensic.md

 }
 ```

+This proposal requires the `LibP2PNode` implementation extract the individual envelopes (i.e., `*pb.Message`) from the incoming GossipSub RPCs.
+This is done using the
+RPC inspector dependency injection.
+We need to implement a new inspector that extract the envelopes in a non-blocking approach.
+We should not block an incoming RPC to
+extract its messages, as it is interfering with the GossipSub router operation and can harm the message delivery rate of the router.
+The extracted envelopes are then required to be stored persistently
+in a forensic component with proper ejection mechanism, which is exposed to the `GetGossipSubMessageForEvent` to query the envelope corresponding to a `(event, originId)` pair.
+This solution also requires
+replicating the signature verification logic of the GossipSub in `VerifyGossipSubMessage` so that it is accessible to the engines.
+We need to extend the signature verification mechanism to account for
+translation of `originId` from `flow.Identifier` to a `peer.ID`.
+As the engines are operating based on the `flow.Identifier`, while the GossipSub signatures are generated using the Networking Key of the node.

 ### Advantages
 1. The GossipSub authentication data is shared with the Flow protocol.
 2. The interface is easy to use, as it abstracts the complexity of translating the origin Flow identifier to the GossipSub peer id, and